Not all personal training courses are created equal. Here are three important questions to ask when choosing a personal training course.

 1. Does the personal training course include both level 2 and level 3 qualifications?

-In the UK today, to register as a personal trainer with the Register of Exercise Professionals (REPs) you generally need to hold two qualifications: a Level 2 Certificate in Fitness Instructing – Gym-based Exercise; and a Level 3 Certificate in Personal Training.
+In the UK today, to get insurance as a personal trainer, you generally need to hold two qualifications: a Level 2 Gym Instructor Certificate; and a Level 3 Personal Trainer Practitioner Diploma.

 Be on the lookout for personal training courses that offer just a Level 3 personal trainer qualification.
 They don’t always include the necessary Level 2 qualification, the price for which you’ll have to add on.
-Not quite the bargain you thought you’d bagged.
 Always ask the training provider if the personal training course you’re looking at contains both the Level 2 and Level 3 qualifications above.
+Of course, if you already hold a Level 2 Gym Instructor Certificate, you just need the Level 3 Personal Trainer Practitioner Diploma.

 All of our personal training courses include both of these qualifications as standard.

-2. What qualification does the personal training course lead to - a certificate or a diploma?
+2. What qualification does the personal training course lead to – a Practitioner, Specialist or Master

 CPD stands for Continuing Professional Development and CPD courses offer fitness professionals the opportunity to upskill and further their education.
 The Register of Exercise Professionals, or REPs, is an independent, public register that recognises certain fitness qualifications and CPD courses in the UK.
 Although it’s not compulsory for you to join REPs, doing so shows employers and clients that you meet a certain standard of competency.